Hastings United F.C.: FA Cup and relegation

-Player/manager Sean Ray steered the club to safety in 2011-12 and led the club to its best ever performance in the 2012–13 FA Cup.
+Player/manager Sean Ray steered the club to safety in 2011–12 and led the club to its best ever performance in the 2012–13 FA Cup.
 The side beat Bishops Stortford in the first round, to set up a tie against Harrogate Town in the second round.
-The tie at Harrogate ended 1-1, setting up a replay at the Pilot Field which televised live by ESPN Sports and witnessed in front of a sell-out crowd.
+The tie at Harrogate ended 1-1, setting up a replay at the Pilot Field which was televised live by ESPN Sports and witnessed in front of a sell-out crowd.
 Hastings won the game on penalties and set up an away tie against Middlesbrough in the third round, where the club were knocked out after losing 4–1 in the biggest match in the club's history.

 Despite the remarkable cup run, the club's league form left them languishing near the relegation places and the club were eventually relegated after a three-and-a-half month winless streak.
-Ray departed shortly before the 2013-14 season and John Maggs was appointed in September 2013.
+Ray departed shortly before the 2013–14 season and John Maggs was appointed in September 2013.
 Maggs only lasted five months and was replaced by Terry White, who took the club the play-offs, losing to Folkestone Invicta in the semi-final.
 White resigned in October 2014 and was replaced by Dominic di Paolo, who himself only lasted until News Years Day and was replaced by Nigel Kane.